This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Example of a missing MODTRAN output file error from atm_builder.

-[error] Backend failed to peform request:
+[error] Backend failed to perform request:

 [error] ModtranTapeBackend::readGeneralPathResult: